calblueprint/dccentralkitchen/docs/faq.md

 To contact us, [use our online form](https://tiny.cc/RewardsFeedback).

-To find out more about [DC Central Kitchen](https://dccentralkitchen.org/) and the [Healthy Corners program](https://dccentralkitchen.org/healthy-corners/), visit our website at [www.dccentralkitchen.org](https://dccentralkitchen.org/).
+To learn more about [DC Central Kitchen](https://dccentralkitchen.org/) and the [Healthy Corners program](https://dccentralkitchen.org/healthy-corners/), visit our website at [www.dccentralkitchen.org](https://dccentralkitchen.org/).